jiamiwen/jiamiwen.github.io/_pages/about.md

 Feel free to reach me via [cryptowjm at 163.com](mailto:cryptowjm@163.com) (preferred) or [wenjm at whu.edu.cn](mailto:wenjm@whu.edu.cn), if questions or we share common tastes.

 # 📜 Publications
-Here are research papers that I am the First Author or Corresponding Author.
-For more, please refer to [Google Scholar](https://scholar.google.com/citations?user=IoWa4fYAAAAJ) and [DBLP](https://dblp.uni-trier.de/pid/324/5245-1.html).
+Here are publications that I am a main contributor (also, as first author or corresponding author).
 Roughly, they can be categorized into Post-quantum (Lattice, Multivariate) and Pre-quantum (DL, Pairing).

+[//]: # (# For more, please refer to [Google Scholar](https://scholar.google.com/citations?user=IoWa4fYAAAAJ) and [DBLP](https://dblp.uni-trier.de/pid/324/5245-1.html). )

 ## Post-quantum
 - [WSZGZ24][Designated-Verifier Ring Signatures: Strong Definitions, Generic Constructions and Efficient Instantiations](http://www.icisc.org/static/program)